+Affirmatively Furthering Fair Housing (AFFH).
 Affirmatively Furthering Fair Housing (AFFH) means taking meaningful actions, in addition to combating discrimination to overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.
 Specifically, affirmatively furthering fair housing means taking meaningful actions that, taken together, address significant disparities in housing needs and in access to opportunities, replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.
 The duty to affirmatively further fair housing extends to all program participant's activities and programs relating to housing and urban development.

-Assistance Listing number refers to the unique number assigned to each Federal assistance program publicly available in the Assistance Listing, which is managed and administered by the General Services Administration.
-The Assistance Listing number was formerly known as the Catalog of Federal Domestic Assistance (CFDA) number.
+Assistance Listing number refers to the publicly available listing of Federal assistance programs managed and administered by the General Services Administration, formerly known as the Catalog of Federal Domestic Assistance (CFDA).
+Assistance Listing is a unique number assigned to identify a Federal Assistance Listings, formerly known as the CFDA

-Authorized Organization Representative (AOR) is a person authorized to legally bind your organization and submit applications via Grants.gov.
-The AOR is authorized by the E-Business Point of Contact (E-Biz POC) in the System for Award Management (see E-Biz POC definition).
-An AOR may include an Expanded AOR and/or a Standard AOR.
+Authorized Organization Representative (AOR) is the person authorized to submit applications on behalf of the organization via Grants.gov.
+The AOR is authorized by the E-Biz point of contact in the System for Award Management.
+The AOR is listed in item 21 on the SF-424.